soft-skills-engineering/website/slack.md

 ---
 layout: page
-title: Soft Skills Engineering Slack Team
+title: Slack
 permalink: /slack
 tags: about
 ---

 > Want an invite?
-Anyone who donates to the [Soft Skills Engineering Patreon](https://www.patreon.com/SoftSkillsEng) gets an invite to the Slack team.
+Anyone who donates to the [Soft Skills Engineering Patreon](https://www.patreon.com/SoftSkillsEng) gets an invite to the Slack.

-Welcome to the Soft Skills Engineering Slack team!
+Welcome to the Soft Skills Engineering Slack!
 We're excited to have you join this community interested in the non-technical parts of the technical field of software.
 These guidelines will help keep the environment safe, welcoming, and friendly.

 ## Guidelines
 1. Hop in to #intros and introduce yourself.
 Help us get to know you!